anya-x/LockIn-app/README.md

 - sessions marked complete when stopping [x]
 - new session started when paused [x]
-- filtering by time in stats issue + quality measurement odd behaviour
+- filtering by time in stats issue + quality measurement odd behaviour [x]
+- edit goals
 - filterbycategories in matrix

 **To do (low priority)**